 This elevated concrete highway constructed along the winding/rocky headlands is constructed to solve the problem of landslides in the area that have caused many vehicular accidents in the past.

 Travelers who pass by to go to Cagayan usually get water here.
-There are also mini stalls there where you can buy some pasalubongs.
+There are also mini stalls here where you can buy some pasalubongs.

 Bantay Abot Cave is a must see tourist attraction in Pagudpud.
 Bantay Abot is a natural sculptured cave which has a hole in the center.
 The place is very nice for picture takings and offers a great view of the sea as well.

 The last stop for the day and the tour’s highlight is at Blue Lagoon, which is commonly known as the “Boracay of the North.”
-The water is crystal blue as the name implies.
+As the name implies, the water is crystal blue.
 The powdery, white sand is very fine like that of Boracay and to top it off, the place is not overcrowded.
 But if you are someone who loves parties and rubbing elbows with strangers then this place is not for you.
 Read this, Pagudpud has NO NIGHT LIFE.

 Optional: Since Blue Lagoon is not facing west and if ever you are not staying in Saud Beach but still want to see a perfect sunset, you can ask your friendly tour guide to drop by at Saud Beach just in time before the sun bids farewell.

 Rest, eat, stroll and bask under the sun all you want while waiting for lunch time.
 The usual check out time is 12:00 noon but you can ask the resort’s receptionist if you can leave your things in their hotel while you shop for souvenirs and pasalubongs.
-You can also drop by the bus station, located in Pagudpud’s town proper, to buy or reserve a ticket for the 6:00 p.m. trip.
+You can also drop by the bus station, located in Pagudpud’s town proper, to buy or reserve a ticket for the afternoon trip back to Laoag.